torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 than the default one, just edit this post-receive hook and specify a higher build number found on our [2.x builds][2x-builds] page.

-We don't yet have messaging or stomp support in OpenShift Express but will continue to work on adding support for the full TorqueBox stack.
+We don't yet have messaging or STOMP support in OpenShift Express but will continue to work on adding support for the full TorqueBox stack.
 Memory is also quite constrained so you'll need to be careful when deploying applications that use multiple Ruby runtimes (jobs,